kayagoban/shadowlands/docs/SLDapp.rst

 .. py:method:: SLDapp.add_frame(cls, height=None, width=None, title=None, **kwargs)

-    Display a custom frame.  cls is the Class name of a subclassed instance of ``SLFrame``.
+    Display a custom frame.  cls is the Class name of a subclass of ``SLFrame``.
     ``height`` and ``width`` are integers (reasonable defaults if none given).
     ``title`` is a string.
 You may pass in kwargs which apply to ``asciimatics.Frame``.